Our guide to the best picnic spots in Newcastle and Lake Macquarie

 Bar Beach

-Perch yourself just beneath Bar Beach carpark on the grass at this iconic picnic spot.
-On summer evenings, the hill is buzzing with people enjoying a picnic dinner, and the last couple of years, musician Pete McCredie sets up to soundtrack the evening with his acoustic tunes.
-Alternatively, grab your feed and sit at one of the tables along the Bather's Way on the way to Dixon Park Beach.
+Set up beneath the Bar Beach carpark on the grass at this iconic picnic spot.
+Summer sees the hill buzzing with people enjoying a picnic dinner and the sweeping ocean views.
+Or grab some takeaway and sit at one of the tables along the Bather's Way en route to Dixon Park Beach.

 Blackbutt Reserve

-It’s long been a family favourite, and for good reason – Blackbutt Reserve makes for a beautiful venue for picnic goers of all ages.
-Relax on the lawn and take in the sounds and animal experiences, or if you’re feeling a little energetic, spend some time exploring Blackbutt’s many walking trails and animal encounters.
+A family favourite, Blackbutt Reserve makes for a beautiful venue for picnic goers of all ages.
+Relax on the lawn and take in the sounds of nature, then spend some time exploring Blackbutt’s many walking trails and animal encounters.

 Camp Shortland

-Situated between Horseshoe Beach to the north, Nobbys Beach to the east, and Newcastle Harbour to the west, Camp Shortland is a spacious area ideal for families.
-There's a few undercover tables and free BBQ facilities, making it a great spot for a bigger get-together.
+Situated between Horseshoe Beach and Nobbys Beach, Camp Shortland is a spacious area ideal for families.
+There's undercover tables, playground and free BBQ facilities, making it a great spot for families and big groups to enjoy outdoor picnics in Newcastle.

 Centennial Park

-This Cooks Hill park is an urban oasis.
-The expansive grassy area provides loads of space for bigger groups or picnics for two.
-If little ones are in tow, take a spot near the playground and keep the whole family happy.
+A stone’s throw from Darby Streets best eateries, this leafy urban oasis offers wide open grassy areas with loads of space for bigger groups or privacy for picnics for two.
+If little ones are in tow, take a spot near the playground making it a perfect family picnic spot in Newcastle.

 Dixon Park Beach